fossabot/pairfy/frontend-docs/docs/introduction.md

 #### Differential factors

 - Community-governed with chain vote.
-- Each trade is an isolated smart-contract.
 - The **liquidity pool** to reduce the price of products.
 - Use of Cardano Network – Midnight Network.
+- Each trade is an isolated smart-contract.
 - Any member of the community can be a seller.
 - Community repository of products and templates.
 - Seller incentive program.
 - Open-source development.
 - Integration of AI models.
-- Product search by vectorized semantics.
+- Product search by AI vectorized semantics.

 #### Competitive factors